levin-riegner/flutter-template/README.md

 ### Internal Release (QA)
 1. Checkout from `master` to a new branch named `internal/a.b.c`.
 2. Push to origin.
-3. ☕️ Wait for the workflow to complete...
+3. Wait for the workflow to complete...
 4. **iOS** (Optional): Visit the Appstore Connect portal and submit the new build to **External Testers** (if any).
 - **Android**: Build is uploaded to **Firebase App Distribution**.
 - **iOS**: Build is uploaded to **Testflight**.

 ### AppStore/PlayStore Release (Production)
 1. Checkout from `master` to a new branch named `release/a.b.c`.
 2. Push to origin.
-3. ☕️ Wait for the workflow to complete...
+3. Wait for the workflow to complete...
-4. **iOS** (Optional): Visit the Appstore Connect portal and submit the new build to **External Testers** (if any).
+4. **iOS** (Optional): Visit the Appstore Connect portal and submit the new build to **External Testers**.
 5. **iOS**: Create a new release on the Appstore Connect portal, select the new build and submit for Review.
 6. **Android**: Navigate to the Production Track on the Google Play Console and submit the new build for Review.

-> Production builds will also be avaiable to internal testers for verification through the same mechanism as the QA builds.
+Production builds will also be avaiable to internal testers for verification through the same distribution methods as the internal builds.

-### General
+### Changelog
-All flows can also be dispatched manually on the GitHub website:
-- Navigate to the "Actions" tab on the repository.
-- Select the "Workflow" you want to trigger.
-- Press the "Run workflow" button.
-- Select the branch you want to run it from.
-- Press "Run workflow".

-An additional **Test Workflow** will also be triggered on every *push* to execute all **Unit Tests** available on the project.
+A new GitHub Release will be created for each **release branch**, with its correponding version tag.

+The [CHANGELOG.md](/CHANGELOG.md) file will also be updated with details from the Pull Requests on that version.

+### Additional builds for the same release
+#### Internal
+If you need to upload a new build for the same internal release, first push the changes to **master** and then rebase/merge them on top of the internal branch.

+#### Production
+Additional builds cannot be sent for the same production release.
+Simply create a new release branch with an increased version name.

 ### Manual Release